Raihan-009/ingress-egress-traffic/README.md

 sudo iptables -t nat -A POSTROUTING -s 192.168.0.0/16 ! -o br0 -j MASQUERADE
 ```

+## `Role of POSTROUTING`

+The POSTROUTING chain in iptables is part of the NAT (Network Address Translation) table, and it is applied to packets after the routing decision has been made but before the packets are sent out of the system.
+The primary purpose of the POSTROUTING chain is to perform Source Network Address Translation (SNAT) or MASQUERADE on outgoing packets.

 ## `MASQUERADE Action`

 The MASQUERADE target in iptables is used for Network Address Translation (NAT) in order to hide the true source address of outgoing packets.
 Here, when the packet matches the conditions specified in an iptables rule with the MASQUERADE target, the source IP address of the packet is dynamically replaced with the IP address of the outgoing interface.
 The NAT engine on the router or gateway replaces the private source IP address with its own public IP address before forwarding the packet to the external network.
 When the external network sends a reply back to the public IP address, the NAT engine tracks the translation and forwards the reply back to the original private IP address within the internal network.